AlisAquilae/Academia/content/Notes/Lecture Notes/Catchment and Climate Hydrology/CCH Lecture 9.md

 Snowmelt runoff model (SRM), mainly used in US, accounts for differences in elevation when using tenperatures and snowmelt.
 Physically-based snowmelt modelling (VIC) uses thermodynamics, but are quickly very complex.

+Accumulation phase of snow much more difficult to model than snowmelt.

+In addition, we are dealing with a complex landscape.
+Hills facing south receive much more radiation than hills facing north.
+This is not explained by the degree-day model alone.